Backbase/golden-sample-app/apps/golden-sample-app/src/app/custom-payment/README.md

 ## Custom Initiator Component

 The task is to replace the existing component used inside the `initiator` configuration group and replace it with a custom component.
+The example is valid not only for `initiator` group, but for any of the group of any of the component, current documentation is aimed to show the general principals steps-by-step.

 Each configuration group adheres to certain defined types.
 For example, the out-of-the-box component for `initiator` follows types defined in the interface `InitiatorDetails`.
 Similarly, counterparty, remittanceInfo and schedule configuration groups adhere to types defined in `CounterPartyDetails`, `RemittanceDetails` and `ScheduleItem` respectively.